Skip to content

 systemctl status nginx

-11. Verify that the new certificate works correctly by visiting the IP Fabric main GUI in the browser.
+12. Verify that the new certificate works correctly by visiting the IP Fabric main GUI in your browser.